2dvoid/vim-cheatsheet/README.md

 A         # insert at the end of the line o         # open a new line below the current line (open) O         # open a new line above the current line
-C         # delete rest of the line from the cursor and enter insert mode s         # delete character under the cursor and enter insert mode (substitute) S         # delete current line and enter insert mode Esc       # exit insert mode
+C         # delete rest of the line from the cursor position and enter insert mode s         # delete character under the cursor and enter insert mode (substitute) S         # delete current line and enter insert mode Esc       # exit insert mode